pghalliday-cookiecutter/node/{{cookiecutter.project_name}}/README.md

 ## Contributing

-Run unit tests and build before pushing/opening a pull request
+Run unit tests and build before pushing/opening a pull request.

 - `npm test` - lint and test
 - `npm start` - watch and build, etc with alarmist